 Here are the most popular uses of static clings:

-- Car window clings, used for memberships, societies or some other form of identification.
-Parking permits or badges are a popular use.
+Car window clings are used for memberships, societies or other forms of identification.
+Parking permits or badges are widespread uses.

 The short answer is no!

 When people think of static, they remember those horrible static shocks they get when touching something.